Megakuul/MKC/README.md

 # Megakuul Commander

-A good filexplorer for Linux
+A simple filexplorer for Linux

 ## Install Software